ssl-hep/ServiceX_frontend/README.md

 - `cache_path`: Location where queries, data, and a record of queries are written.
 This should be an absolute path the person running the library has r/w access to.
 On windows, make sure to escape `\` - and best to follow standard `yaml` conventions and put the path in quotes - especially if it contains a space.
 Top level yaml item (don't indent it accidentally!).
 Defaults to `/tmp/servicex` (with the temp directory as appropriate for your platform) Examples:
   - Windows: `cache_path: "C:\\Users\\gordo\\Desktop\\cacheme"`
   - Linux: `cache_path: "/home/servicex-cache"`

+- `minio_endpoint`, `minio_username`, `minio_password` - these are only interesting if you are using a pre-RC2 release of `servicex` - when the `minio` information wasn't part of the API exchange.
+This feature is depreciated and will be removed around the time `servicex` moves to RC3.

 All strings are expanded using python's [os.path.expand](https://docs.python.org/3/library/os.path.html#os.path.expandvars) method - so `$NAME` and `${NAME}` will work to expand existing environment variables.